 There are plenty of online marketplaces to sell your products on these days.
+It's even possible to sell products in the metaverse.
 If you’re a seller based in Australia or New Zealand, you’re definitely not starved for choice.

 Why should you use marketplaces to sell online